 Given the growing breadth of research that has explored growth in sport and exercise, it is important to highlight the variety of terminologies that have been used to describe growth related experiences.
 In particular, the literature can be distinguished by the type of adverse experience.
 Here, the focus of research has been either on experiences of trauma (e.g., Crawford et al. 2014), or on stress and adversity (e.g., Galli and Reel 2012).
-The distinction here is that trauma should be defined as exposure (as a direct victim, witness, or indirect victim) to actual or threatened death, serious injury, or sexual violation (DSM-V), whereas adversity refers to difficult periods in people’s lives.
+The distinction here is that trauma should be defined as exposure (as a direct victim, witness, or indirect victim) to actual or threatened death, serious injury, or sexual violation (DSM-V), whereas adversity refers to difficult periods in people’s lives (Joseph 2011).
 Thus as Park (2010) highlights, trauma experiences involve a more severe life event, are less commonplace, and involve restructuring of basic life assumptions, often leading to enduring and permanent changes.
-Despite these differences, individuals have reported beneficial changes following both trauma and adversity.
+Despite these differences, individuals have reported beneficial changes following both trauma (e.g., Day 2013) and adversity (e.g., Howells and Fletcher 2016).
 These changes are suggested to typically occur across five broad dimensions: improved relationships, changes in life philosophy, changes in self, changed priorities, and enhanced spiritual beliefs (Tedeschi and Calhoun 1996).
-However, more contemporary research has also identified a new dimension: a new awareness of the body, where there is a heightened connection to and awareness of the physical self (see Hefferon et al. 2010).
+However, more contemporary research has also depicted a new dimension: a new awareness of the body, where there is a heightened connection to and awareness of the physical self (see Hefferon et al. 2010).

 To help qualitative researchers interpret their findings, there are a number of theories and models to drawn from, including Nerken’s (1993) model of growth following loss, Mahoney’s (1982) model of human change processes, Hager’s (1992) model of chaos and growth, Tedeschi and Calhoun’s (1995) functional-descriptive model, Christopher’s (2004) biopsychosocial-evolutional view, and Joseph et al.’s (2012) affective-cognitive processing model of post-traumatic growth.
 Yet, despite the breadth of theories and models available, the most drawn upon theory by sport and exercise psychologists is Joseph and Linley’s (2005) organismic valuing theory of growth through adversity.
 This theory suggests that the occurrence of a traumatic event may result in a ‘shattering effect’, causing the individual to question their pre-trauma beliefs and assumptions.
 In particular, the theory suggests that in order to experience growth, the individual’s response to trauma or adversity must indicate that their assumptive world has in some way been challenged.
 Without this challenge, the individual may be able to assimilate the new information from the trauma or adversity event into their existing beliefs.
 Where this challenge or shattering effect occurs, then the individual will need or make changes to accommodate this new information.
 These changes may be in a negative or a positive direction.
 It is positive accommodation that is proposed to lead to posttraumatic growth and beneficial changes.
 These changes indicate that the individual experiencing growth has developed beyond their pre-trauma levels of psychological and social functioning.